kathyminhanh97/slavetothealgorithm/week4/readme.md

 --> [YT: How sound can hack your memory while you sleep | DIY Neuroscience, a TED series](https://www.youtube.com/watch?v=A3L6OZdnVWE&ab_channel=TED)

 --> [YT: Music Medicine: Sound At A Cellular Level | Dr. Lee Bartel | TEDxCollingwood](https://www.youtube.com/watch?v=wDZgzsQh0Dw&ab_channel=TEDxTalks)

+I end up not go on with the "Memory" path for my pitch because:

+1) I want to focus more on the emotion part and I don't want to go down the rabit hole of both emotions and memories.
+I feel like emotion detecting is the future.

+2) Instead, with the growth of Smart House (Almost all of my friend have some sort of smart things in their house: Smart TV, Smart Lighting, SmartHome, etc.), I can see how the surrounding technology is starting to impact our emotions.
+I believe this topic is worth talking about.

+Althought it isn't on my choice, researching these topic properly expanded my knowledge about how our memories and emotions work.

 ## Class Activity